actra-development-oss/mkinitcpio-knockencryptssh/README.md

 **Workflow**

 * keyfile-based unlocking
-	0) SSH server listening on port 22, supporting SCP
+	-> SSH server listening on port 22, supporting SCP
-	1) knock on e.g. port 23 (or any unused port as configured in /etc/knockencryptssh/knockd.conf), e.g. by calling "telnet &lt;your-host&gt; 23"
+	-> knock on e.g. port 23 (or any unused port as configured in /etc/knockencryptssh/knockd.conf), e.g. by calling "telnet &lt;your-host&gt; 23"
-	2) transmit the keyfile by SCP to your SSH server listening on port 22
+	-> transmit the keyfile by SCP to your SSH server listening on port 22
-	3) done
+	-> done

 * passphrase-based unlocking
-	0) SSH server listening on port 22
+	-> SSH server listening on port 22
-	1) open a SSH connection, a terminal will ask you to enter the passphrase
+	-> open a SSH connection, a terminal will ask you to enter the passphrase
-	2) done
+	-> done

-** Configuration **
+**Configuration**

 * Configuration of knockd can be changed in /etc/knockencryptssh/knockd.conf
     -> In section "options" make sure the interface matches your system